kingmaduka1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that creates a new global variable
+A script that prints every other line from the input